-We have achieved a 24.8% reduction relative to our 2005 baseline and are ahead of schedule to meet our target.
+We have achieved a 26.3% reduction relative to our 2005 baseline and have reached our target ahead of schedule.

 Continuing our carbon footprint reduction we:

-- Delivered the first cruise ship in the world to be powered by liquefied natural gas (LNG) from pier side trucks while in port.
+- Delivered the second cruise ship in the world to be powered by liquefied natural gas (LNG) from pier side trucks while in port (the AIDAperla).